WebAssembly binding for llama.cpp

 })();

-Alternatively, you can use the *.wasm
+Alternatively, you can use the *.wasm files from CDN:

 import WasmFromCDN from '@wllama/wllama/esm/wasm-from-cdn.js';